zoffixznet/perl6.party/post/Perl-6-Colonpairoscopy.md

     ("the key" => "the value").say; # OUTPUT: «the key => the value␤»

-There are some extra rules with how this form behaves in argument lists as well as sigilles variables and constants, which we'll see later in the article.
+There are some extra rules with how this form behaves in argument lists as well as sigilless variables and constants, which we'll see later in the article.

 #### Boolean Shortcut